DIY terrariums teach your child patience, science, and helps them grow into responsible adults.

-This is a nerd.
+This is a terrarium.

 Now we’re not talking about sprouts in a cup.
 We’re talking about using our nerdy obsessive tendencies to creating a tiny universe unto itself.
 Muahaha!